-- Supervise student at all times (including restrooms). - Reassure and provide support to the student. - Contact the Psychiatric Mobile Response Team (PMRT) (800) 854-7771 for a mental health evaluation or LASPD at (213) 625-6631 for possible transport to an emergency hospital for a mental health evaluation. - See Important Considerations on page 8 of BUL-2637.2 for clarification regarding accompanying a student to a hospital and providing relevant information to the evaluating psychiatrist. - Develop a safety plan that identifies caring adults, appropriate communication and coping skills (see Attachment D2, Student Safety Plan template). - Establish a plan for re-entry, manage and monitor, as needed (see Attachment E - Student Re-Entry Guidelines). - Communicate concerns with parent/guardian (see Section IV E 3), including: - Re-entry plan and recommendations to seek mental health services. - Provide Attachment L Suicide Prevention Awareness for Parents/Caregivers handout. - Document all actions in the RARD on iSTAR; include student identification number in the Persons Involved tab of iSTAR.
+- Supervise student at all times (including restrooms). - Keassure and provide support to the student. - Contact the Psychiatric Mobile Response Team (PMRT) (800) 854-7771 for a mental health evaluation or LASPD at (213) 625 tb31 for possible transport to an emergency hospital for a mental health evaluation. - See Important Considerations on page 8 of BUL-2637.2 for clarification regarding accompanying a student to a hospital and providing relevant information to the evaluating psychiatrist - Develop a safety plan that identifies caring adults, appropriate communication and coping skills (see Attachment D2, Student Safety Plan template). - Establish a plan for re-entry, manage and monitor, as needed (see Attachment E - Student Re-Entry Guidelines). - Communicate concerns with parent/guardian (see Section IV E 3), including: - Re-entry plan and recommendations to seek mental health services. - Provide Attachment L. Suicide Prevention Awareness for Parents/Caregivers handout. - Document all actions in the RARD on iSTAR;

+in the

-and for
+d for